 - Merging Accidents: Since semi-trucks have multiple blind spots, there is a chance that they unknowingly side-swipe other cars while changing lanes.
 If this happens on an elevated highway or bridge, the side-swiped cars could be thrown down a hill or into a river.

-- Underride Accidents: This type of accident involves a big-rig who must stop without warning, which causes the much smaller passenger vehicle or pickup truck to slide underneath the trailer of the massive truck.
+- Underride Accidents: This type of accident involves a big rig that stops without warning, which causes the much smaller passenger vehicle or pickup truck to slide underneath the trailer of the massive truck.
 These accidents often result in death.

 Truck Accident Statistics in Texas